core-hacked/Discondelete/README.md

   # -h or --help | to view this in the terminal/console
   ```
   Then in discord type your prefix or the default ``#DEL`` or ``#PS`` to purge messages from an entire server
+  You can also purge a set of messages in a server by adding a number after your prefix.

 <!-- ROADMAP -->
 ## Roadmap